4. 4U’s Eight Skills of Foresight Practice (Model and Framework)

-The Twenty Functions are guidelines for key specialties in organizational foresight.
+The Twenty Specialties are guidelines for key specialties in organizational foresight.
 Chapter 5 (Career Options) outlines where these specialties commonly reside in organizational departments.
-The Twenty Functions are also a simple foresight education framework.
+The Twenty Specialties are also a simple foresight education framework.
 We’d love to see foresight programs introduce all of them to student practitioners.
 They are also represented by professional associations that offer specialty foresight training outside our primary training programs, as we saw in Chapter 1.

 As we’ve seen, the Do loop and Eight Skills are based on perception-decision-action (PDA) cycles in cognitive science, allowing us to ground foresight in the way humans naturally think, emote, and intuit in the world.
 Foresight is something we all seek to do at personal, team, organizational, industry, societal and universal (scientific method) levels, to mention six particularly important natural systems.